Elsie dad 'deliberately calm' in 999 call

 He added later: "I don't remember it happening."

-The defendant told a jury he "was able to cope" and "wasn't stressed" while acting as the sole carer for Elsie while his husband Craig, 36, worked away.
+The defendant told the jury he "was able to cope" and "wasn't stressed" while acting as the sole carer for Elsie while his husband Craig, 36, worked away.

 Elsie died at the University Hospital of Wales, in Cardiff, on 29 May 2016.